malthe/macfsevents/README.rst

 Why?
 ----

-At this time of writing there are three other libraries that integrate with the ``FSEvents`` API:
+At this time of writing there are four other libraries that integrate with the ``FSEvents`` API:

+**watchdog**:

+  This library actually builds on the code in :mod:`MacFSEvents` (this project), but currently does not support Python 3 (though this should happen soon).
+It also includes shell utilities.

 **pyobjc-framework-FSEvents**